-Some medical facilities, stores, states and entire nations have been claiming shortages of PPE.
+Some medical facilities, stores, states, and entire nations have been claiming shortages of PPE.
 Even for healthcare professionals.
-In fact, we’ve heard about all kinds of so-called shortages in the news which have been used to manipulate and increase prices.
+In fact, we’ve heard about all kinds of so-called shortages in the news.
+Used to manipulate and increase prices.

-According to the HuffPost, the best deal, and number one place on their list of reliable and trustworthy N95 mask manufacturers online is Bielcor.com, and the N95 B201 model 20 pack of masks.
-Which works out to be a little over $1.40 per NIOSH approved mask.
+According to HuffPost, the best deal, and number one place on their list of reliable and trustworthy N95 mask manufacturers online is Bielcor.com, and the half face masks N95 B201 model 20 packs of masks.
+Which works out to be a little over $1.40 per NIOSH-approved mask.

-The CDC and approved N95 manufacturers have warned of counterfeit and fake masks which do not provide adequate protection, or worse.
+The CDC and approved N95 particulate respirator manufacturers have warned of counterfeit and fake masks which do not provide adequate protection, or worse.

 Try going to Amazon, and you can spend hours trying to sift through face masks for sale online and reading reviews, and still be no closer to really being confident that you are picking a safe mask that will really protect you, and will actually show up on your doorstep.

-The CDC and National Personal Protective Technology Laboratory (NPPTL) has issued an updated list of approved manufacturers on the government agency’s website here.
+The CDC and National Personal Protective Technology Laboratory (NPPTL) have issued an updated list of approved manufacturers on the government agency’s website here.